cncf-tags/green-reviews-tooling/docs/proposals/proposal-003-report.md

 ### Store

 Once the results have been calculated they need to be stored along with the additional metadata.
 For the data format JSON and Markdown are both options.
+Depending on the long term storage option selected other options may be possiblle, e.g. relational database if Postgres is used.

 Markdown allows the results to be presented in a more user friendly manner.
 Whereas JSON is easier to parse programatically.
 Storing in both formats is an option.
 This increases the amount of storage needed but the results are per pipeline run so we are not expecting high data volumes (famous last words! :).

 Once the results have been generated in the chosen data format we need a long term storage option.
 If in-cluster storage is used we also need an external backup.

-**Note:** 4 options are presented for comparision.
+**Note:** 4 options are presented for comparison.
 The proposal will be updated once an option has been selected.

 - Git
 - Object Storage (S3 compatible)